 Yes.
 We want to work with schools who could benefit from HEP membership and buy into our vision and values.
 We aim to grow geographically to start with as we are serving connected communities and value the place-based approach to how we work.

 Yes, if you are a Haringey school.
-We have tried to strike a balance between supporting ongoing collaboration with non-HEP members in NLCs, whilst also recognising that the £10k annual NLC budgets are funded from HEP membership.
+We have tried to strike a balance between supporting ongoing collaboration with non-HEP members in NLCs, while also recognising that the £10k annual NLC budgets are funded from HEP membership.
 As a result, we are encouraging NLCs to continue to engage with non-HEP member schools but to ensure these schools do not take decisions or benefit financially from the NLC.

 For HEP member schools beyond Haringey, we will either allocate you to one of the NLCs or establish an equivalent (funded) mechanism in your area.